ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 We use Bundler for a few different things:
 - Resolve dependencies and versions for all the gems required in a project
-- Store the calculated versions in a file so all the developers has the same gem versions
+- Store the calculated versions in a file so all the developers have the same gem versions
 - Make sure our Ruby code has access to those specific versions of the gems
-- We can use it to know which gems has new versions that will still fullfill all the other gems' version restrictions
+- We can use it to know which gems have new versions that will still fulfill all the other gems' version restrictions

 I'm only going to talk about how Bundler makes sure our code uses specific versions of the gems.